Nictiz/HL7-mappings/ada_2_fhir-r4/zibs2024/MAPPING_GUIDELINES.md

 For each profile template, there must be a template with mode set to `_generateDisplay` and a match on the ADA instance element.
 This template is used to generate a display for references to the resulting instance.

+## Branching strategy

+For each new stylesheet, a branch is made from master.
+When the profile is added to the package, the new work is merged with master.